-The Care Report, submitted directly to the Case Management Coordinator who will determine the appropriate response and outreach.
-Due to privacy and confidentiality laws, the CMC and Student Mental Health& Wellness Program cannot provide updates on outreach attempts or student's engagement in the program to the reporter.
-If concerns persist, reporter can consult with CMC.
-In the event the the report includes any instances of code of conduct violations, the report may be shared with BIT (Behavioral Intervention Team) for futher intervention.
-Please find the Care Report located at iic.edu/carereport
+The Care Report is submitted directly to the Case Management Coordinator, who will determine the appropriate response and outreach.
+Due to privacy and confidentiality laws, we cannot provide updates on outreach attempts or student's engagement in the program to the reporter.
+If concerns persist, reporter can consult with with the Case Management Coordinator or submit additional Care Reports that documents continued concerns.
+In the event thereport includes any instances of code of conduct violations, the report may be shared with BIT (Behavioral Intervention Team) for further intervention.
+Please find the Care Report located at jic.edu/carereport